If you don’t want to give cash, here are a few other options

 This is one item that varies a lot from person to person, according to personal preference as well as availability.
 In some areas, feminine hygiene products are overstocked in shelters, but in others, they’re almost nonexistent.
 Even where they’re well stocked, they may be primarily pads, which don’t suit all women.

 So, tampons are a good thing to have on hand in case they’re requested.
 Depending on the person and your area, they may or may not be needed frequently.

 For people living in tent cities or other larger groups, garbage bags are an often-requested item.
 They can be used to keep the site clean and to protect items from the elements.

 Other homeless people may find them useful as a watertight barrier or for their own personal uses.
-Some may not have a use for them at all.
+Other useful items to give away when it comes to protection from the elements are rain ponchos and tarps.
+Of course, some people may not have a use for them at all.
 You’ll just have to ask.

 Toilet paper is often needed in areas where homeless people live together with access to communal facilities.
 Of course, people who live on the street and use public facilities may not have much use for this.

 Individuals are unlikely to ask for it.
 So, keep a pack on hand in case you find a community in need of supplies.

 Keep a case of water bottles handy.
 You can give individual bottles to people, or donate the full case to a shelter or tent community for distribution.

 Dehydration is a major issue for homeless people.
 There may not always be a convenient place to fill up a reusable bottle, so bottled water is often appreciated.